chanikjo/chanikjo.github.io/_pages/projects.md

 <details>
 	<summary> <span style="font-size:12pt">Abstract </span></summary>
 <span style="font-size:12.0pt"><span style="color:black">State and local governments issue tax-exempt bonds to finance developments of affordable multi-family rental housing.
 These bonds represent a crucial funding source for addressing the affordable housing crisis in the United States.
-We find affordable housing projects in predominantly minority neighborhoods face significantly higher borrowing costs.
+We find that affordable housing projects in predominantly minority neighborhoods face significantly higher borrowing costs.
 This disparity persists even among FHA-insured bonds where credit risk is essentially eliminated through federal guarantees.
 The effect is stronger when project neighborhoods have a higher minority concentration compared to surrounding areas, suggesting that financing costs may incentivize development in racially homogeneous communities, potentially reinforcing existing patterns of racial segregation.</span></span>
 </details>